 History of the Dandie Dinmont Terrier

-Originating in the Cheviot Hills that create a border between England and Scotland, the Dandie Dinmont Terrier was originally bred to hunt otters, badgers, and pests, like rats and mice, some time during the 1600s.
+Originating in the Cheviot Hills that create a border between England and Scotland, the Dandie Dinmont Terrier was originally bred to hunt otters, badgers, and pests, like rats and mice, during the 1600s.
 Although there are conflicting origin stories and theories, it's commonly believed that Dandie Dinmonts were the result of breeding Scottish Terriers with Skye Terriers, or Otterhounds and rough-haired terriers.

 Despite their hundreds of years of history, Dandie Dinmont Terriers weren't given their unique name until the 1814, when Sir Walter Scott published his book Guy Mannering.
-The book featured a character named Dandie Dinmont, who owned several terriers named Pepper and Mustard—after their coat colors.
+The book featured a character named Dandie Dinmont, who owned terriers named Pepper and Mustard—after their coat colors.

-After Guy Mannering was published, Dandie Dinmonts gained popularity among European royalty, like King Louis Philippe and Queen Victoria.
+After Guy Mannering was published, Dandie Dinmonts gained popularity among European royalty, including King Louis Philippe and Queen Victoria.
 It's commonly believed that during these years of growth, Dandie Dinmonts were bred with Dachshunds, resulting in their unique, elongated physiques.

-Dandie Dinmont Terriers were officially recognized by the American Kennel Club in 1886, and remain the only officially recognized breed named after a fictional character.
+Dandie Dinmont Terriers were officially recognized by the American Kennel Club (AKC) in 1886, and remain the only officially recognized breed named after a fictional character.

 Dandie Dinmont Terrier Care